derivative-programming/Farm-React/README.md

 Check success add navigation on result code

 Translator…
+if a genval variable is in the genif statement, you can remove it from the dimensional phrase?

 instead of putting all booleans in the dimension phrase, use wildcard 'is*=false,' and remove all false ones.

-Remove model type from final learn stmt conversion to genif stmt

 Create simple stmt that tells us it’s a loop of reports or objwf instead of that big section I had to manually add.
 Have it convert automatically